-(2)This column includes employer paid contributions to retirement benefit plans and premiums paid for health and life insurance.
-(3)Mr. Ghanem joined the Corporation as President and Chief Operating Officer on January 5, 2022, and was promoted to President and Chief Executive Officer on March 29, 2023.
-The 2022 salary reported reflects the pro rata portion of Mr. Ghanem's 2022 annual salary of \$425,000.
+(3)Mr. Ghanem joined the Corporation as President and Chief Operating Officer on January 5, 2022, and was appointed as President and Chief Executive Officer on March 29, 2023.

-(4)Effective November 9, 2023, Mr. Stauffer received 300,000 immediately vested RSUs in exchange for the surrender of 300,000 Options as provided for in Mr. Stauffer's employment agreement dated (5)Ms. Gefen joined the Corporation as Chief Legal Officer and Corporate Secretary on May 23, 2022.
-The 2022 salary reported reflects the pro rata portion of Ms. Gefen's annual salary of \$325,000.
+(4) Effective November 9, 2023, Mr. Stauffer received 300,000 immediately vested RSUs in exchange for the surrender of 300,000 Options as provided for in Mr. Stauffer's employment agreement dated April 22, 2020, of which 122,670 Common Shares were withheld to satisfy Mr. Stauffer's tax withholding obligations in connection with the settlement of the RSUs.

+(5)Ms. Gefen joined the Corporation as Chief Legal Officer and Corporate Secretary on May 23, 2022 and was appointed as Chief People Officer on November 12, 2024, in addition to her existing role as Chief Legal Officer and Corporate Secretary.
+The 2024 salary reported reflects an in-year adjustment of Ms. Gefen's annual salary of \$369,250 to \$425,000 upon her appointment as Chief People Officer in addition to her responsibilities as Chief Legal Officer and Corporate Secretary.